Indirect Gaussian Graph Learning beyond Gaussianity: Experiments

 \subsection{Newsgroup data}

-We use the recreation subset of the $20$ newsgroups data including the newsgroups of \emph{rec.autos}, \emph{rec.motorcycles}, \emph{rec.sport.baseball}, and \emph{rec.sport.hockey},\footnote{The 20 newsgroup dataset is available at \texttt{http://qwone.com/{$\sim$}jason/20Newsgroups/}.} which gives $2389$ documents.
-After the pre-processing (tokenization) with {Python} packages {scikit}-{learn} and {NLTK} \citep{Bird2009}, we obtained $36365$ words in total, many of which, however, seem to have little importance or meaning.
+We use the recreation subset of the $20$ newsgroups data including the newsgroups of \emph{rec.autos}, \emph{rec.motorcycles}, \emph{rec.sport.baseball}, and \emph{rec.sport.hockey},\footnote{The 20 newsgroup dataset is available at \texttt{http://qwone.com/{$\sim$}jason/20Newsgroups/}.} which gives $2,389$ documents.
+After the pre-processing (tokenization) with {Python} packages {scikit}-{learn} and {NLTK} \citep{Bird2009}, we obtained $36,365$ words in total, many of which, however, seem to have little importance or meaning.
 We performed a word filtering based on the TF-IDF (term frequency-inverse document frequency) statistics which are widely used in text mining.
-Furthermore, the words with non-alphabetical letters were removed and we chose $150$ words as the variables of interest.
-For mixed graph learning, these words were divided into three equal-sized subsets: the words in the first subset take TF-IDF values as the observed data, with Tukey as the loss type, the second subset makes use of word counts, and for the third subset, only the information of word occurrence (binary) is kept, and Lorenz is applied as the marginal losses.
+Furthermore, the words with non-alphabetical letters were removed and we picked $150$ words as the variables of interest.
+These words were divided into three equal-sized subsets for mixed graph learning: the words in the first subset take TF-IDF values as the observed data, with Tukey as the loss type; the second subset uses word counts; for the third subset, only the information of word occurrence (binary) is kept, and Lorenz is applied as the marginal losses.
+We notice that the mixed data types posed a more challenging problem in computation---it took us about 2.4 hours to complete the solution path computation and parameter tuning.
 Figure \ref{fig:newsgroup-graph} shows the topological structure after removing all isolated points.